VTMGR/Pootilla/README.md

 This is currently made with the version: Nov 7th

 # Installation
 First, download [Pootilla](https://github.com/VTMGR/Pootilla/releases) and put that in your plugins.
-Optionally, you can download the original [Utilla](https://github.com/legoandmars/Utilla) aswell, I'd recommend it as most mods won't work without it.
+Optionally, you can download [Ziptilla](https://github.com/VTMGR/Ziptilla) aswell, I'd recommend it as most mods won't work without it.
 Your done, enjoy!

 # Disclaimer
 I am not responsible for any restrictions, or suspensions put on your account.
 What you do with this modified version is at your own risk.